Frequently Asked Questions: Early Adolescence (11 Through 14 Years)

 It looks like my teen-age son is growing breasts.
 What could be wrong?

 Although this can be hard to believe, there probably is nothing wrong with your son.
-Breast development in boys (gynecomastia) is very common, occurring in approximately one of every three males sometime during puberty, when a child's body begins to turn into an adult one.
+Breast development in boys (gynecomastia) is very common, occurring in approximately half of all males sometime during puberty, when a child's body begins to turn into an adult one.
 The exact cause of this condition is not known, but it may be due to changing amounts of hormones in the body during puberty.

 How much breast tissue actually develops depends on the person.
 Sometimes it's just a small bit of tissue behind the nipple, other times it feels or looks like more.
 The condition can affect one or both sides and often appears worse in boys who are overweight.
 Gynecomastia generally causes no physical pain, although occasionally there can be some soreness in the breast, usually from your teen touching it so much because it's new and he is concerned that something is wrong.